 If you are renovating your kitchen, do you replace your cooktop with a gas range?
 If so, do you need a hood vent?
 If you add the hood vent, do you have enough make up air in the home to avoid creating a backdraft from the fireplace?
 What if you select cabinets that have volatile organic compounds in the binding agents?
 Will your kitchen renovation make you sick?
 Does the kitchen flow for the way you work in the kitchen, does it work with the rest of the house, does it blend from the exterior?

-Architects understand these complex issues. and are not only focused on aesthetic solutions.
-Engaging an architect is like taking a business partner for your project, one who is knowledgable, knows the risk areas around the project and knows how to minimize those risks, and has the necessary people skills to work with your contractors.
+Architects understand these complex issues and are not only focused on aesthetic solutions.
+Engaging an architect is like taking a business partner for your project, one who is knowledgeable, knows the risk areas around the project and knows how to minimize those risks, and has the necessary people skills to work with your contractors.
 A good architect will treat your project like it is his or her own and will offer creative solutions and ideas.
-They will be able to identify in detail, advantages and disadvantages for any issue that may arise in the process.
-In other words, an architect will save you money, time, and frustration while delivering an aesthetically beautiful and functional design.
+They will be able to identify, in detail, the advantages and disadvantages for any issue that may arise in the process.
+In other words, an architect will save you money, time, and frustrationwhile delivering an aesthetically beautiful and functional design.
 Whether you are renovating or building new, an architect is a great way to maximize your investment in the project.